Panzerschrek/U-00DC-Sprache/source/docs/en/modules.rst

 But the compiler can't always check that one definition rule is not violated.
 A programmer may technically define in two source files things with non-``private`` visibility and the same name, compile these files and try to link them.
-The compiler can't find this error and it's not guaranteed either that a linked will find this error.
+The compiler can't find this error and it's not guaranteed either that a linked will find it.
-Thus a programmer is responsible for absense of one definition rule violations.
+Thus a programmer is responsible for absence of the one definition rule violations.